This year we welcome two new trustees, Poppy Jaman and Taryn Khanam, who have recently joined our team.

-♦︎ Chair: Rifat Wahhab
+♦︎ Rifat Wahhab

 ♦︎ Saif Osmani

 ♦︎ Dr Ruby Ghuznavi.
-International Advisor.
+International Advisor to Muslin Trust (2013-2023)

 Co-founding members and Trustees of Muslin Trust: